WICG/trust-token-api/README.md

 ```

 If there are no tokens available for the given issuer, the returned promise rejects with an error.
-Otherwise, it invokes the PrivacyPass redemption protocol against the issuer, with the token (potentially, if specified by an extension, along with associated redemption metadata) attached in the Sec-Trust-Token request header and the resulting Redemption Record (RR) being expected in the Sec-Trust-Token response header.
+Otherwise, it invokes the PrivacyPass redemption protocol against the issuer, with the token (potentially, if specified by an extension, along with associated redemption metadata) attached in the Sec-Trust-Token request header.
+The issuer can either consume the token and act based on the result, optionally including a Redemption Record (RR) in the Sec-Trust-Token response header to provide a redemption attestation to forward to other parties.

 The RR is HTTP-only and JavaScript is only able to access/send the RR via Trust Token Fetch APIs.
 It is also cached in new first-party storage accessible only by these APIs for subsequent visits to that first-party.